awsdocs/amazon-efs-user-guide/doc_source/API_UpdateFileSystem.md

 The following data is returned in JSON format by the service\.

+ ** [AvailabilityZoneId](#API_UpdateFileSystem_ResponseSyntax) **   <a name="efs-UpdateFileSystem-response-AvailabilityZoneId"></a>
+The unique and consistent identifier of the Availability Zone in which the file system's One Zone storage classes exist\.
+For example, `use1-az1` is an Availability Zone ID for the us\-east\-1 AWS Region, and it has the same location in every AWS account\.
+Type: String

+ ** [AvailabilityZoneName](#API_UpdateFileSystem_ResponseSyntax) **   <a name="efs-UpdateFileSystem-response-AvailabilityZoneName"></a>
+Describes the AWS Availability Zone in which the file system is located, and is valid only for file systems using One Zone storage classes\.
+For more information, see [Using EFS storage classes](https://docs.aws.amazon.com/efs/latest/ug/storage-classes.html) in the *Amazon EFS User Guide*\.
+Type: String
+Length Constraints: Minimum length of 1\.
+Maximum length of 64\.
+Pattern: `.+`

  ** [CreationTime](#API_UpdateFileSystem_ResponseSyntax) **   <a name="efs-UpdateFileSystem-response-CreationTime"></a>
 The time that the file system was created, in seconds \(since 1970\-01\-01T00:00:00Z\)\.
 Type: Timestamp